Save up to 15% off with Packages. View Pricing →

 Sun Damage & Stretch Marks

-Microneedling remodels collagen in sun-damaged skin — improving texture, tone, and mild discoloration over a series of sessions.
-For more advanced sun damage with visible brown spots or redness, combining microneedling with BBL Photofacial or MOXI laser often produces better results than either treatment alone.
-Stretch marks (which are a form of scarring) can also be improved — though results depend on the age and depth of the marks, and multiple sessions are typically needed.
+Microneedling remodels collagen in sun-damaged skin — improving texture, tone, and mild discoloration over a series.
+For more advanced sun damage with visible brown spots or redness, combining microneedling with BBL Photofacial or MOXI laser often produces better results than either alone.
+Stretch marks (a form of scarring) can also be improved — results depend on the age and depth of the marks, and multiple sessions are typically needed.

 Standard vs. RF Microneedling